geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 minimization backend, by switching to a different library or exchanging the underlying algorithm.
 Usually, VarPro implementations use the Levenberg-Marquardt (LM) algorithm for minimization, but any nonlinear least squares solver will do.
-Bärligea actually reports better results with algorithms other than LM (Baerligea2023).
+Bärligea actually presents some evidence that solvers other than LM can be more efficient for certain problems (Baerligea2023).

 However, there are some downsides that come with this approach.
 One problem is that both the residual vector and the Jacobian matrix will have $$m\cdot S$$ rows,